Chapter 15: The Voice

 minutes.
 I finished my cup of hot chocolate.
 Tomorrow, my entire B

-Company will return to the spot we marked on that map.
+Company would return to the spot we marked on that map.
 We would see if

 indeed there had been an enemy presence located where I had said it was.